THE LIST SO FAR.....

 of a number of charities both in the UK and overseas, including Romania

 and Vietnam.
-He represents News International on the East London Business
+He represented News International on the East London Business

 Alliance and continues to work with a number of organisations in the East